VogtRyan/Pisces/README.txt

 Some of the code in aes_ecb.c and sha3.c has been algorithmically generated.
 To build the code that generates the code in those two files, run:

-% make generate
+    $ make generate

-The executables to generate the AES and SHA3 code will be located in:
+To generate the AES and SHA3 code, run:

-bin/generate_aes
-bin/generate_sha3
+    $ ./bin/generate_aes
+    $ ./bin/generate_sha3

-To run a series of tests to ensure that Pisces' AES-ECB, AES-CBC, SHA1, SHA3, HMAC, and PBKDF2 implementations are running correctly on your system, run:
+Additionally, there are a series of tests to ensure that Pisces' AES-ECB, AES-CBC, SHA1, SHA3, HMAC, and PBKDF2 implementations are running correctly.
+They are run automatically by the default make target, but can be run explicitly using:

-% make test
+    $ make test

+Finally, any build target can be built in debug mode, to contain symbols for a C debugger and to produce more verbose output, by setting the BUILD variable to
+debug:

+    $ make BUILD=debug clean all

+When a make target is built with BUILD set to debug, a failed test in the cryptographic test suite will not cause the build to abort.